capnproto/capnproto/kjdoc/tour.md

 `kj::evalLater()` executes the lambda on a future turn of the event loop.
 This is equivalent to `kj::Promise<void>().then()`.

 `kj::evalLast()` arranges for the lambda to be called only once all other work queued to the event loop has completed (but before querying the OS for new I/O events).
-This can often be useful, for example, for batching.
+This can often be useful e.g. for batching.
 For example, if a program tends to make many small write()s to a socket in rapid succession, you might want to add a layer that collects the writes into a batch, then sends the whole batch in a single write from an `evalLast()`.
 This way, none of the bytes are significantly delayed, but they can still be coalesced.

 If multiple `evalLast()`s exist at the same time, they will execute in last-in-first-out order.
 If the first one out schedules more work on the event loop, that work will be completed before the next `evalLast()` executes, and so on.